Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: model and methods

 where

-Diagonalizing $H(k)$, we can get the TB energy bands and wave functions.
-Using the wave functions of $p$ orbitals in Eq. \eqref{porbital}, we can further calculate the LDOS based on the TB model.
-The details to calculate the LDOS are given in Appendix \ref{appc}.
-Meanwhile, we can also get the edge states by calculating the band structure of the ribbon structure based on this TB model\cite{orbitaledgestate}.
+Same expression can be obtained if we apply the Slater-Koster formalism~\cite{Slater-Koster} to $p_{x,y}$ orbitals.
+Diagonalizing $H(k)$, we can get the TB energy bands and wavefunctions.
+Using the $p$-orbital basis in Eq.~\eqref{porbital}, we can further calculate the LDOS based on the TB model.
+The details to calculate the LDOS are given in Sec.~\ref{sec23}.
+Meanwhile, we can also get the edge states by calculating the bands of the ribbon structure based on this TB model~\cite{orbitaledgestate}.